holoviz/panel/doc/how_to/param/index.md

 :link: examples/subobjects
 :link-type: doc

-A demonstration that demonstrates how to use Param to express a nested UI using a hierachy of classes.
+Using Param to express a nested UI using a hierachy of classes.
 :::

 :::{grid-item-card} Precedence